Mendeo/jekyll-minifier/README.md

 const str = 'You can write this: "Hello!".';
 ```
 * And most **importantly**, the constructs in your code must ends with ";".
 If you are using a different coding pattern and do not use the ";" symbol, then this minifier will not work for you!
-* Also, the minifier may not work if the names of your variables, functions or their parameters differ from the Latin symbols and simbols "_" and "$".
+* Also, the minifier may not work if the names of your variables, functions or their parameters differ from the Latin symbols, digits and simbols "_" and "$".

 ## How to use
 1. Put html_minifier.liquid and js_minifier.liquid in the _layouts folder of your project.
 These files are located in the _layouts folder of the repository.